Manhasset, New York: Climate

+Plant zone

+According to the United States Department of Agriculture (USDA), Manhasset is located within hardiness zone 7b.

 Greater Manhasset area

 In addition to the unincorporated areas of Manhasset proper (Bayview, the Strathmores (North and South Strathmore, Strathmore Village, and Strathmore–Vanderbilt), Shorehaven, Terrace Manor, Manhasset Park, Manhasset Gardens, and Norgate), the Greater Manhasset area also includes three incorporated villages: Munsey Park, Plandome, and Plandome Heights; and parts of three others: Flower Hill, Plandome Manor, and North Hills.

 Economy

 The Americana Manhasset mall opened in 1956, and is located on Manhasset's Miracle Mile.

 The commercial center of Manhasset is situated around the railroad station on Plandome Road, where the LIRR connects directly into Manhattan for a 37-minute commute.
 The area has bakeries, pizzerias, delis, bars, coffee shops, and a movie theater.
 Centralized in town is a small park and a gazebo.
-The public library is located 1 block east of Plandome Road on the corner of Onderdonk Avenue and Northern Boulevard, adjacent to the historic Quaker Meeting House.
+The community's public library is located one block east of Plandome Road, on the corner of Onderdonk Avenue and Northern Boulevard, adjacent to the historic Quaker Meeting House.

 Prior to the Long Island Rail Road's arrival, the commercial center of Manhasset was located in the Manhasset Valley (near the present-day Manhasset Valley Park), along Manhasset Bay.

 The North American headquarters of Sabena was located in a 36000 sqft office building in Manhasset.
 In April 2002, Knightsbridge Properties Corp. bought the building for $4.9 million.
 Due to the bankruptcies of Sabena and Swissair, the real estate deal took over a year to finish.
-During that month the building was 30% occupied.
+During that month, the building was 30% occupied.
 Sabena was scheduled to move out of the building on May 10, 2002.
 The buyer planned to spend an additional $2 million to convert the building into a multi-tenant, Class A office and medical facility.